neondatabase/autoscaling/ARCHITECTURE.md

 update the resources.

 The VM informant manages the `autoscaler-agent`(s) associated with a given compute instance and relays messages between the agent and the VM monitor on that compute instance.
+It also provides metrics for the agent, or informs the agent where it can find them.

-The VM monitor is responsible for handling all of the functionality inside the VM that the `autoscaler-agent` cannot.
-It provides metrics (or: informs the agent where it can find those) and approves attempts to downscale resource usage (or: rejects them, if they're still in use).
+The VM monitor is responsible for handling all of the resource management functionality inside the VM that the `autoscaler-agent` cannot.
+This constitutes handling upscales (eg. increasing Postgres file cache size), approving attempts to downscale resource usage (or: rejecting them, if those resources are still in use), and requesting upscale when memory usage increases too rapidly for metrics to catch.

 NeonVM is able to live-scale the resources given to a VM (i.e. CPU and memory _slots_) by handling patches to the Kubernetes VM object, which requires connecting to QEMU running on the outer